Small lab that got $187 million for covid testing put patients in ‘jeopardy’

 The inspector also found that the samples tested by O’Hare were first sent to Siraj’s Chicago Polyclinic.
 Chicago Polyclinic did business under the name Devon Polyclinic, according to state corporation records.
 Devon performed tasks related to tracking and labeling O’Hare’s samples but was not authorized to do so, the inspector wrote.

-The report found the O’Hare lab had put patients in “immediate jeopardy.”
+The inspection, previously reported by Block Club Chicago, found the O’Hare lab had put patients in “immediate jeopardy.”

 In response, O’Hare sent a letter on Nov.
 24 to all the operators of its pop-up sites telling them to stop performing rapid antigen tests, according to CMS documents.
 But the Indianapolis site Alexander and her 17-year-old daughter Mariah went to in December was still offering those tests, and testing continued into mid-January, when the Indiana state inspectors were at the location and found “deficiencies in the performance of testing," federal records show.